Bachelor of Science

 Applied Physics 1

-and Laboratory for Applied Physics 1 (Gen Ed Physical Sciences)
+and Laboratory for Physics 2004 (Gen Ed Physical Sciences)

 State Core Gen Ed Social and Behavioral Sciences 3